-Nucleic acid is essential for all forms of life, and it is found in all cells.
-Nucleic acid comes in two natural forms called deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).
+Nucleic acids are essential for all forms of life, and it is found in all cells.
+Nucleic acids come in two natural forms called deoxyribonucleic acid (DNA) and ribonucleic acid (RNA).

 Image Credit: Christoph Burgstedt/Shutterstock.com

 Nucleic acids are made of biopolymers, which are naturally-occurring, repeated sets of monomers (making polymers) that then create nucleotides, which form nucleic acids.